RoryAJames/TorontoDevelopmentApplications/README.md

 I will note the following:

 - Neighbourhoods were found to be statistically significant in predicting an applications status.
 However there were 133 neighbourhoods observed in the dataset.
-Including this as a feature would greatly increase the models complexity and dimensionality.
+Including this as a feature would have greatly increased the models complexity and dimensionality.
 Since neighbourhoods can be consolidated down to councils, I opted to not including it as a feature in the prediction model.

 - The zoning category was not found to be statistically significant in predicting an applications status.
 However, I suspect this was due to the imbalance of zoning categories.